MathewKeeling/GitCloner/README.md

 To use the `glh.sh` script from anywhere on your system, you can add it to your `bin` directory:

-1. Move the script to your `bin` directory:
+1. Move both the shell script and the Python script to your `bin` directory:
     ```bash
     mv glh.sh /usr/local/bin/glh
+    mv glh.py /usr/local/bin/glh.py
     ```
-2. Make sure the script is executable:
+2. Make sure the scripts are executable:
     ```bash
     chmod +x /usr/local/bin/glh
+    chmod +x /usr/local/bin/glh.py
     ```
 3. Now you can run the script from anywhere using:
     ```bash